fluxcd/flagger/docs/gitbook/faq.md

 #### How to disable cross namespace references?

-Flagger by default can access resources across namespaces (`AlertProivder` and `MetricProvider`).
-If you're in a multi-tenant enviornemnt and wish to disable this, you can do so through the `no-cross-namespace-refs` flag.
+Flagger by default can access resources across namespaces (`AlertProivder`, `MetricProvider` and Gloo `Upsteream`).
+If you're in a multi-tenant environment and wish to disable this, you can do so through the `no-cross-namespace-refs` flag.

 ```
 flagger \